Need Sales Funnel Help? Click Here! >>

 You Need Sales Material...

-If you're selling a physical product, you're selling through an eCommerce listing on a Shopify store or through an Amazon storefront.
-If you're selling a digital product, then you need some sales material that paints the picture of what they're buying and what it'll do for them.
+If you're selling a physical product, you're selling through an eCommerce listing on a Shopify store or an Amazon storefront.
+If you're selling a digital product, you need some sales material that paints the picture of what they're buying and what it'll do for them.
 You can use a video sales letter, a webinar, and an automated webinar, or it can be done entirely through email marketing campaigns and marketing automation.

 Promoting A Digital Product - A Quick Test